Wu-Qilong/Lower-Bounds-for-Nonconvex-Concave-Minimax-Optimization/README.md

 ## License

-The release package uses the Apache License 2.0, matching the current repository packaging.
-The authors may replace the license before publication if a different distribution policy is desired.
+This project is licensed under the Apache License 2.0.
+See the `LICENSE` file for details.